Case management

 The social worker brought together Mrs T, a nephew, a neighbour and Home & Company for an initial case management meeting.
 The social worker was keen that Mrs T had a daily care call for help with shopping, meal preparation and household chores.
 After a difficult meeting, Mrs T agreed to two care calls per week.
 The social worker was concerned it was too little but felt it was a start.

-On the first visit, Mrs T was unconvinced about the need but was allowed access and was chatty.
+On the first visit, Mrs T was unconvinced about the need but allowed access and was chatty.
 She did a tour of the large house and it became apparent that the bed linen had not been changed for months, possibly years, and that Mrs T had been in the same clothes for some time.

 Mrs T wasn’t sure when the washing machine had broken.
 Or the cooker.
 Or the taps in the kitchen.
 Or the boiler.
 We assisted Mrs T with purchasing a new washing machine that morning and had coffee and a chat.